hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 reboot
 ```

 Tip: Arch is rolling release and in my experience from time-to-time an update breaks the bootloader and locks you out the Arch installation.
 If this happens you can stick the Arch USB key in (which itself has a working UEFI bootloader) and it will try to boot into your Arch installation rather than the live environment by default.
-From there you can install [Arch Rollback Machine](https://wiki.archlinux.org/index.php/Arch_Rollback_Machine) and get an older working version of gummiboot.
+From there you can use [Arch Rollback Machine](https://wiki.archlinux.org/index.php/Arch_Rollback_Machine) and get an older working version of gummiboot.
+See: [what to do when things go wrong](#).

 ## Basic configuration

 The `ais` script from the install copied `aui` over to /root, so when you first login run `./aui`.
 This will help you the rest of the way in setting up the system.
+At the least, install an AUR helper such as `yaourt`.

 ## Power saving for laptops